ciprianciuhan/store-management-tool/README.md

 ## Security

 The application uses OAuth2 with JWT tokens for authentication and role-based authorization.
 Authentication is handled by Keycloak.

+## Event Streaming

+There is only one type of event, ProductCreatedEvent, which will be consumed by the kafkacat container (it will just get printed in the logs).

 ## Testing